-The 4-day course for instructor participants includes on-water and in-classroom instruction and interactive learning with adults with disabilities.
+The 4-day course for endorsement candidates includes on-water and classroom instruction and interactive learning with paddlers with disabilities.
 Learn what disabilities are, how to work with people with disabilities, what adaptive equipment is available, and how to adapt paddles, boats, and rescue techniques.
-Participate in real-time instruction with a student, which involves making adaptations, a pool session, and an open water paddling session.
+Participate in real-time instruction with a student, which involves making adaptations, a pool session, and an outdoor paddling session.
 In addition, instructors will have an opportunity to update paddling skills and practice rescue techniques.
-This is a great workshop for certified kayak & canoe instructors, but instructor certification is not required to be an instructor participant.
+This is a great workshop for certified paddlesports instructors, but instructor certification is not required.
 Recreational paddlers are welcome as well.
 Paddling experience is required.

-Adults with physical disabilities who want to learn how to kayak can attend this workshop as student participants FREE of charge!
-Students attend the last two days of the workshop and receive paddling instruction and adaptations from the instructor participants.
-Skills are practiced in a pool and then on flat open water.
-Paddling experience is not required for students.
+Paddlers with physical disabilities who want to learn how to kayak can attend this workshop as student participants FREE of charge!
+Students attend the last two days of the workshop and participate in adaptation development and paddlesports instruction with instructors.
+Skills are practiced in a pool and then in an outdoor setting.
+No prior experience is required.

 Who can attend?

-Anyone with an interest in paddling.
-Instructor participants are individuals with interest/experience in kayaking and canoeing.
+Anyone with an interest in paddling!
+Instructor participants are individuals with interest/experience in kayaking and/or canoeing.
 Instructor certification not necessarily required.
 Paddling experience is required.
-Student participants are adults with physical disabilities who want to learn to paddle.
+Student participants are people with physical disabilities who want to learn to paddle.
 Students attend only on the last two days of the workshop.